 For our variables measuring financial performance, the empirical literature seems to point to the second effect being stronger than the first (Busch & Lewandowski, 2018).
 For our variables measuring economic performance, an additional consideration should be highlighted.
-The relationship between emission intensity and our economic variables could partly depend on whether there are economies or diseconomies of scale in emissions11 and economies or diseconomies of scale in production.
+The relationship between emission intensity and our economic variables could partly depend on whether there are economies or diseconomies of scale in emissions.
 To illustrate this, let us posit a case in which firms have diseconomies of scale in emissions, meaning that as they increase their production volumes, the marginal emission intensity of an additional unit increases proportionally more.
 In this case, these firms would have an incentive to reduce their production volumes instead of investing in the decarbonization of their production processes.
 Assuming there are economies of scale associated with their production, these reductions in volumes would result in a negative relationship between emission intensity (which increases) and firm productivity (which decreases).